water32/pxf/CONTRIBUTING.md

     - Follow similar coding styles as found throughout the code base.

-    - Rebase with master often to stay in sync with upstream.
+    - Rebase with main often to stay in sync with upstream.

     - Add appropriate unit and automation tests.